luigiinred/interview-questions/README.md

 ### Web
 - Describe in detail what is happening right after you have entered url in an address bar
+- What are some differences between arrays and objects in Javascript?
+- What’s the Difference Between Class & Prototypal Inheritance?

 ## Soft skills